-- a) Proximity principle which implies that waste should be managed close to where it is generated - b) Self-sufficiency principle which implies that where possible and practical, each urban area or zone should manage its own waste - c) Polluter pays principle whereby those who generate waste should bear the cost of managing the waste to minimize risk to human health and the environment - d) Precautionary principle whereby appropriate policy measures may be taken in order to safeguard human health and environment.
-Even if scientific evidence is not conclusive it would be essential to adopt precautionary approach - e) Sustainable development which is development that meets the needs of the present without compromising the ability of future generations to meet their own needs - f) Inter-generational equity which implies that waste should not be managed in a way that bequeaths legacy problems to subsequent generations - g) Intra-generational equity which implies that waste management resources and services should be equitably accessible to all citizens or residents in the same generation.
-All interested parties should have equitable possibilities to provide services and equitable burden-sharing in terms of waste management facilities (environmental justice) - h) Extended producer responsibility, which ensures that producers or their distributors take responsibility for the collection of packaging materials such as bottles for further recycling
+- a) Proximity principle which implies that waste should be managed close to where it is generated - b) Self-sufficiency principle which implies that where applicable, each urban area or zone should manage its own waste - c) Polluter pays principle whereby those who generate waste should bear the cost of managing the waste to minimize risk to human health and the environment - d) Producer extended responsibility, which implies obligating producers of products to have extended responsibility to collect and manage the waste materials - e) Precautionary principle whereby appropriate policy measures may be taken in order to safeguard human health and environment.
+Even if scientific evidence is not conclusive it would be essential to adopt precautionary approach - f) Sustainable development which is development that meets the needs of the present without compromising the ability of future generations to meet their own needs - g) Inter-generational equity which implies that waste should not be managed in a way that bequeaths legacy problems to subsequent generations - h) Intra-generational equity which implies that waste management resources and services should be equitably accessible to all citizens or residents in the same generation.
+All interested parties should have equitable possibilities to provide services and equitable burden-sharing in terms of waste management facilities (environmental justice)